Residential and Commercial Property

 Our basic standard fee for purchase and sale of a new build property of:

-In all instances our fee and all disbursements known or estimated will be set out clearly in advance and set out in our Client Care Letter to you at the outset before proceeding.
+Fees estimates above need to be confirmed in writing.
+In all instances our fee and all disbursements known or estimated will be set out clearly in advance and in writing or in our Client Care Letter to you at the outset before proceeding.

 What additional fees will we charge?

 Urgency - this may be a factor when there is a contract race, a financial deadline, an attended exchange or an auction timeline, receipt of an unexpected notice to complete.
 In all cases the additional fee will be agreed as the urgent feature presents itself and recorded in writing.
-In most instances the factor of urgency is likely to be known from the outset and will be agreed at the initial fee discussion and confirmed in writing in our Client Care Letter (CCL).
+In most instances the factor of urgency is likely to be known from the outset and will be agreed and confirmed in writing.

 Change of Instruction - it sometimes happens that a transaction will proceed in the name of Mr Wang and then after exchange this instruction may change to wanting Mrs Wang to buy either jointly or solely for Wang junior.
 While to the reader this may seem an apparently simple change it has far reaching financial consequences from a tax and inheritance tax point of view and will involve additional legal processes if it is possible at all.
 It may also transpire that a cash purchase suddenly becomes a transaction requiring a loan by way of a legal mortgage.
 This may also have an urgent element if the change occurs close to a completion date and after exchange.
 In such cases a fee for additional work will need to be agreed in writing.